scwatts/fastspar/README.md

 ## Installing
-FastSpar can be installed via prebuilt distribution packages, from source, or using statically linked binaries.
+FastSpar can be installed via pre-compiled binaries or from source.

 ### GNU/Linux